-As the debate over the safety of the world’s most widely used weed killer rages on in Brussels, there were demonstrations against glyphosate on Wednesday (July 19).
+As the debate over the safety of the world’s most widely used weed killer rages on in Brussels, there were demonstrations against glyphosate in the Belgian capital on Wednesday (July 19).

 There have been conflicting studies on whether the popular herbicide can cause cancer.
 The product’s EU license is set to expire at the end of the year, and a decision over whether to extend it is pending.

 “I am here because I am concerned about farmers, people and nature.
 We ask the European Commission, all governments to invest more in research for alternatives for the use of pesticides,” said Kurt Sannen, a farmer and chairman of the organic association Bioforum.